rootstrap/blog/content/Rails - Multiple Databases.md

 end
 ```

-- Automatic swapping between the primary and replica depending on the HTTP verb and recent writes
+- Automatically swapping between the primary and replica depending on the HTTP verb and recent writes.

 As we are used to in Rails, this comes standardized: